rakeshnexturn/NexTurn_DevOps/README.md

     3.what is docker-compose?
     4.what is docker network ?
     5.how to create a container from docker images?
+    6.What is container?
+    7. What are container logs

 ## _Ansible_
+    1.What is Ansible?
+    2.why ansible is being used?
+    3.How to write a playbook?
-    1.Explain ansible YAML file ?
+    4.Explain ansible YAML file ?
+    5.What are variables in ansible?
+    6.Why Ansible?

 ## _Kubernetes_
     1.What is kubernetes?
-    2.
+    2.What is Helm file?
+    3.What is cluster IP in kubernetes?
+    4.Why we use kubernates instead of docker swarm?
+    5.

 ## _Terraform_
-    1.
+    1.what is terraform used for?
+    2.what is content of provider.tf and main.tf?
+    3.What is  Terraform lam?
+    4.What is state file in terraform?
+    5.What you did in terraform?

 ## _Scrum_
     1.What do you mean by scrum?
     2.what is scrum used for?
+    3.What is scrum master?
-    3.what are the operations/task a scrum master can do/does?
+    4.what are the operations/task a scrum master can do/does?
+    5.What is scrum?
+Explain in detail?
+    6.

+## _Jfrog_
+    1.What is jfrog artifactory used for?

 ## _